Ada-Developers-Academy/core-lightning-talks/intro-to-lightning-talks/personal-introduction-talk.md

 1. What brought you to Ada?
 2. An interest you have and its intersection with technology or software
+3. Whatever topic you want (We recommend #1 or #2 if you don't have a preference).

 Here are some example topics for interests and its intersection with technology or software: